Mauricio de Sousa: Career

 In the 80s he moved his comic strips to the newspaper O Estado de S. Paulo, where his characters have been used to illustrate the children's supplement Estadinho ever since.

 In 1997, the cartoonist founded the Maurício de Sousa Cultural Institute, whose mandate is to develop social action campaigns that translate serious subjects into a comic book format to appeal to both young and adult readers.

 Mauricio started publishing Turma da Mônica Jovem ("Monica Adventures") in 2008, an offshoot series from "Monica and Friends", featuring Monica and her friends now as teenagers, adopting black-and-white pages, as well as art style heavily influenced from manga.
 Issue No. 34 of the "Monica Teen" comic book, presenting the first real kiss between Monica and Jimmy Five (they had already kissed in two previous occasions, but in a different context) had 500,000 sales.

 In 2012, Mauricio published a two-issue story arc in the Monica Teen comic book featuring some of Osamu Tezuka's main characters, such as Astro, Sapphire and Kimba, joining Monica and her friends in an adventure in the Amazon rainforest against a smuggling organization chopping down hundreds of trees in the jungles of the Amazon.
 This is the first time that Tezuka Productions has allowed overseas animators to use Tezuka's characters.
 Rock Holmes, another character created by Tezuka, has featured as a villain in the story arc.
+On November 14, 2018, a Monica Toy short featuring Astro Boy was uploaded on YouTube in honor of Tezuka's spiritual 90th birthday.